 Banking is one of the oldest industries in the world—dating all the way back to simplistic exchange systems in ancient Assyria and Babylonia—yet it has consistently been at the forefront of technological innovation.
 The first wave of “fintech” actually dates back to 1866, with the completion of the first transatlantic cable and the resultant globalization of financial markets.

 Today, banking is leading the way in the adoption of artificial intelligence, particularly for risk management functions.
 The field of risk management has dramatically increased in prominence since the global financial crisis, with banks and financial regulators now acutely focused on how risk is detected, reported, and managed.
-According to an upcoming commissioned study conducted by Forrester Consulting on behalf of RapidMiner, 88% of those surveys from the financial services industry said that reducing risk was a very important or critical outcome for artificial intelligence, machine learning, and advanced analytics initiatives.
+According to Accelerate Your Data-Driven Transformation, a study conducted by Forrester Consulting on behalf of RapidMiner, 88% of those surveyed from the financial services industry said that reducing risk was a very important or critical outcome for artificial intelligence, machine learning, and advanced analytics initiatives.

 And because AI, especially in the form of machine learning, allows computers to analyze vast volumes of data while perpetually improving their own analytics capabilities, it’s perfectly suited to support the banking industry.

 Risk Management in Banking: 3 Ways AI Is Changing the Game

 Let’s take a look at three ways that AI and ML can help financial institutions identify risk in an effective and timely manner, make more informed credit decisions, and improve all aspects of regulatory compliance.

 Fraudulent transactions represent only a tiny fraction of financial transactions, but they’re a big problem for both the banking sector and any industry reliant upon digital payment transactions.
 Recent research suggests that banking services and businesses involved in e-commerce, airline ticketing, and money transfers will cumulatively lose over $200 billion to online payment fraud between 2020 and 2024.